HeZhang1994/digital-elevation-model/README.md

 * __gdal (osgeo) 1.11.3__
 * __pandas 0.23.4__

-The following procedures for installing **GDAL** are partly recapitulated from [mothergeo](https://mothergeo-py.readthedocs.io/en/latest/development/how-to/gdal-ubuntu-pkg.html).
+The following procedures of installing **GDAL** for Python are partly recapitulated from [mothergeo](https://mothergeo-py.readthedocs.io/en/latest/development/how-to/gdal-ubuntu-pkg.html).

-1. Install GDAL Development Libraries and export environment variables for the compiler in Terminal.
+1. Install **GDAL Development Libraries** and export environment variables for the compiler in Terminal.
 ```bash
 $ sudo apt-get install libgdal-dev